-1. Fatty liver
+1. Keto and Fatty liver

 Dr. Greger says that chronic disease is fat deposited in the abdomen and in the organs of the abdomen, and I agree with that; that’s a true statement.
 His next statement, however, is that in order to prevent that, you have to go vegan, and that isn’t true.
 In fact, ketosis is better at cleaning up all that fat.